 Language tuition is available in Czech, Estonian, Georgian, Hungarian, Kazakh, Polish, Russian and Ukrainian.

-- Placement and internship opportunities with external organisations are available at each partner (in Georgia, Hungary, Kazakhstan, Poland, Russia and Ukraine).
+- Placement and internship opportunities with external organisations are available at each mobility partner (Georgia, Hungary, Kazakhstan, Poland, Russia and Ukraine).

 - You will be awarded three degrees: One from the University of Glasgow, one from the University of Tartu and one from your chosen mobility partner.